 Does your child love stamping?
 Most kids do!
 There’s something so fun about dipping a stamp in a puddle of paint, or pounding a stamp back and forth between stamp pad and paper, making marks all over a page!
 The hooligans love this activity!
-And because I love making homemade toys for the hooligans, I thought it would be fun to make them a set of homemade stamps using random household items.
+And because I love to make homemade toys for the hooligans, I thought it would be fun to make them a set of homemade stamps using random household items.
 They work great, the kids love them, and they can be customized to match the likes and interest of your child!

 Here are 6 ways to make homemade stamps using things you can find around the house.
 All you need is a glue gun to pull it all together!

 For your convenience, this post contains affiliate links.
 I receive a small commission when you shop through these links.
 Thank you for your support!

 Making homemade stamps:

 Have a look around your cupboards, drawers and craft from for items that would make a good stamper.
 Choose objects that will be easy for your child to grip.
 Your object will need to have a flat surface(s) to glue a foam shape onto.

 We have a bucket full of corks, that we use for, fine motor, dropping and sorting activities.
 A cork on its own makes a great stamper.
 We’ve used them before to stamp polka-dots onto our crafts, simply by dipping them in paint.
 This is how they turned out when I glued some foam pieces onto them.
 Aren’t they pretty?

 Homemade stamps made with stones: